-The National Archives opened in 1935 in Washington, DC.
-It holds the original copies of America’s Founding Documents in bronze-framed, bulletproof, moisture-controlled sealed display cases by day and in multi-ton bomb proof vaults at night.
-The documents are flanked by murals of Thomas Jefferson amidst the Continental Congress and James Madison at the Constitutional Convention.
+The National Archives opened in 1935 in Washington, DC to hold the original copies of America’s Founding Documents.
+These are flanked by murals of Thomas Jefferson amidst the Continental Congress and James Madison at the Constitutional Convention.

 The Rotunda in the Archives is the permanent home of our country’s Charters of Freedom: the Declaration of Independence, Constitution of the United States, and Bill of Rights.

-Besides safeguarding documents, NARA provides access to the public, i.e. for someone like me who wants to see my father’s naval ship records.
+Besides safeguarding documents, NARA provides access to the general public for naval records.

 In 1994, due to the increasing demand for display space and storage, NARA opened an additional facility near the University of Maryland in College Park.